EdoaLive/ColorPipe/README.md

 Ans so on...

 # TODO
-* Write the readme with colorful screenshots
+* Update the readme with colorful screenshots
 * Add a self-cleaning routine to avoid memory leaks
 * Make it a library, so it can be used also for direct output or in other context (eg. in live browser editor?)